-This alert informs the pilot that the attitude solution may not be correct and that they should maintain a diligent cross-scan and use partial-panel techniques or visual reference to conclude the flight.
+This alert informs the pilot that the attitude solution may not be correct and that they should maintain a diligent cross-scan and use partialpanel techniques or visual reference to conclude the flight.

-Nuisance alerts may require gyro calibration and pitot zeroization.
-See the AV-30-C Installation Manual UAV-1003947-001 for details.
+Nuisance alerts may require gyro calibration.
+See the AV-30-E Installation Manual UAV-1004234-001 for details.
 This alert may be disabled in the Installation Menu under the State Sync submenu.

-8 Internal Battery Operation
+8. Internal Battery Operation

-8.1 General
+8.1.
+General